 What are the benefits of running?
 Running or jogging is the most natural way to increase body-oxygen levels and this is the main benefit of any physical exercise.
 The increased level of oxygen can be easily measured using the body oxygen test.
-Better results means better physical health and even elimination of chronic diseases, such as heart disease, cancer, diabetes, asthma, and bronchitis.
+Better results mean better physical health and even elimination of chronic diseases, such as heart disease, cancer, diabetes, asthma, and bronchitis.
 Indeed, if the body oxygen level remains the same after weeks or months of running, there would be no improvements in symptoms and required medication.

 |Lifestyle factor:||Body oxygen < 30 s||Body oxygen > 50 s|